On The Average-Case Complexity of Shellsort: Introduction

 \subsection{Previous Work}

-Let $\log$ denote the binary logarithm.
-The original $\log n$-pass increment sequence $\lfloor n/2 \rfloor , \lfloor n/4 \rfloor, \ldots , 1$ of Shell \cite{Sh59} uses worst case $\Theta (n^2)$ number of inversions, but Papernov and Stasevich \cite{PS65} showed that another related increment sequence uses worst-case number of inversions $\Theta(n^{3/2})$ and Pratt \cite{Pr72} extended this to a class of all nearly geometric increment sequences and proved this bound was tight in the sense of coinciding with the upper bound.
-Incerpi and Sedgewick \cite{IS85} constructed a family of $O(\log n)$-length increment sequences for which Shellsort runs in $O(n^{1+ \epsilon / \sqrt{\log n}})$ number of inversions, for all $\epsilon > 0$.
-Plaxton, Poonen and Suel \cite{PPS92} proved an $\Omega (n^{1 + \epsilon / \sqrt{p}} )$ lower bound for $p$ passes of Shellsort using any increment sequence, for every $\epsilon > 0$ and showed that this bound is tight for $p = \Omega (\log n)$.
-Since every pass takes at least $n$ steps this shows an $\Omega (n \log^2 n/ (\log \log n)^2)$ lower bound on the worst-case of every Shellsort increment sequence.
+Let $\log$ denote the binary logarithm $\log_2$.
+All results below concern a permutation of $n$ keys (items) to be sorted.
+For the {\em worst-case complexity} of the number of inversions the following is known.
+The original $\log n$-pass increment sequence $\lfloor n/2 \rfloor , \lfloor n/4 \rfloor, \ldots , 1$ of Shell \cite{Sh59} uses in the worst case $\Theta (n^2)$ inversions, but Papernov and Stasevich \cite{PS65} showed that another related increment sequence uses a worst-case number of inversions equal to $\Theta(n^{3/2})$.
+Pratt \cite{Pr72} extended the argument to a class of all nearly geometric increment sequences and proved that there are permutations of $n$ keys to be sorted that require $\Theta(n^{3/2})$ inversions for such an increment sequence and all such permutations can be sorted with Shellsort using such an increment sequence in an upper bound of $\Theta(n^{3/2})$ inversions.
+Therefore the lower bound is equal to the upper bound.
+Incerpi and Sedgewick \cite{IS85} constructed a family of $(8/\epsilon^2)\log n$-length increment sequences for which Shellsort sorts all permutations of $n$ keys in an upper bound of $O(n^{1+ \epsilon / \sqrt{\log n}})$ inversions for every $\epsilon > 0$.
+Poonen \cite{Po93} proved a $\Omega (n^{1 + c / \sqrt{p}} )$ lower bound for any number $p$ of passes of Shellsort using any increment sequence for some $c > 0$ and showed that this lower bound is tight for the Incerpi/Sedgewick increment sequence (and one due to B. Chazelle) for $p = \Omega (\log n)$.
+Since the lower bound drops to order $n \log n$ for $\log^2 n/ (\log \log n)^2$ passes and every pass takes at least $n$ steps this shows in fact a $\Omega (n \log^2 n/ (\log \log n)^2)$ lower bound on the worst-case number of inversions of Shellsort for every increment sequence.
 The currently best asymptotic method was found by Pratt \cite{Pr72}.
-It uses all $\log^2 n$ increments of the form $2^i 3^j < \lfloor n/2 \rfloor$ to obtain number of inversions $O(n\log^2 n)$ in the worst case.
-Moreover, since every pass takes at least $n$ steps, the average-case complexity using Pratt's increment sequence is $\Theta (n \log^2 n)$.
-Knuth \cite{Kn73} shows $\Theta ( n^{5/3})$ for the average-case case of $p=2$ passes and Yao \cite{Yao80} derives an expression for the average case for $p=3$ that gives not (yet) a direct bound but was used by Janson and Knuth to derive an upper bound of $O(n^{23/15})$ on the average-case complexity of 3-pass Shellsort.
-In \cite{JLV00} Jiang , Li and Vit\'anyi derived a general lower bound of $\Omega(pn^{1+1/p})$ on the average-case complexity of $p$-pass Shellsort.
-This lower bound shows that the only possibility of Shellsort to run on the average in $\Theta(n \log n)$ inversions is for the number of passes $p$ to satisfy $p = \Theta(\log n)$.
+It uses all $\log^2 n$ increments of the form $2^i 3^j < \lfloor n/2 \rfloor$ to obtain a number of inversions of $\Theta(n\log^2 n)$ in the worst case.
+Therefore the only possibility for Shellsort to sort in $O(n \log n)$ inversions for some number of passes and increment sequence is on the average.
+For the {\em average-case complexity} little is known.
+In Pratt's \cite{Pr72} method with $\log^2 n$ increments the average-case complexity is $\Theta (n \log^2 n)$.
+Knuth \cite{Kn73} shows $\Theta ( n^{5/3})$ for the average-case of $p=2$ passes and Yao \cite{Yao80} derives an expression for the average case for $p=3$ that does not give a direct bound but was used by Janson and Knuth to derive an upper bound of $O(n^{23/15})$ on the average-case complexity of 3-pass Shellsort for a particular increment sequence.
+In \cite{JLV00} Jiang, Li and Vit\'anyi derived a general lower bound of $\Omega(pn^{1+1/p})$ on the average-case complexity of $p$-pass Shellsort.
+This lower bound shows that the only possibility of Shellsort to run on the average in $O(n \log n)$ inversions is for the number of passes $p$ to satisfy $p = \Theta(\log n)$.
 Apart from this, no nontrivial results were known for the average case until the results presented here.
 A more detailed history can be found in \cite{Kn73}.